polypoly-eu/polyPod/feature-utils/poly-analysis/README.md

 ## Usage

-Import analysis functions from package and use them on the specific data being processed from the data-acount.
+Import analysis functions from package and use them on the specific data being processed from the data-account.